Roy Campbell (poet): Bloomsbury and move to France

+In a positive review of Evelyn Waugh's recent biography of Dante Gabriel Rossetti, Campbell also expressed harsh criticism of the vocal contempt for the Victorian era shown by Bloomsbury writer Lytton Strachey in Eminent Victorians, "When the next generation comes to reevaluate the standards of the present one, it is possible that they will react against us as violently as we have reacted against the Victorians.
+As we ridicule the Victorians for their prudishness and hypocrisy, so our children may come to regard our ostentatious of frankness as a rather feeble apology for our flabby sensuality, and ourselves as a generation of harmlessly undiscriminating old fogeys who were about as sheepish about our few virtues and enthusiasms as the Victorians were about their vices...
+In comparing our promiscuity and frankness with that of the eighteenth century they will not fail to notice the peculiar absence of zest or enjoyment in its pleasures, and the lack of intellectual or physical vitality, which distinguish the present generation."

 Referring to the Bloomsbury Group as "intellectuals without intellect", Campbell penned a verse satire of them entitled The Georgiad (1931).
 According to Joseph Pearce:

 As with so much of Campbell's satire, The Georgiad's invective is too vindictive.
 It is all too often spoiled by spite.
 This underlying weakness has obscured the more serious points its author sought to make.
 Embedded between the attacks on Bertrand Russell, Marie Stopes, Vita Sackville-West, Virginia Woolf and a host of other Bloomsbury's and Georgians are classically refined objections to the prevailing philosophy of scepticism, mounted like pearls of wisdom in the basest of metal.
 "Nor knew the Greeks, save in the laughing page, The philosophic emblem of our age." [...]
 The "damp philosophy" of the modern world, as espoused by the archetypical modern poet, was responsible for the prevailing pessimism and disillusionment of the post-war world.
 In preaching such a philosophy, which was "the fountain source of all his woes", the poet's "damp philosophy" left him "damp in spirit".
 Nihilism was self-negating.
 It was the philosophy of the self-inflicted wound.
 In the rejection of post-war pessimism and its nihilistic ramifications...
 Campbell was uniting himself with others, such as T.S.
 Eliot and Evelyn Waugh, who were similarly seeking glimmers of philosophical light amidst the prevailing gloom.
 In his case, as in theirs, the philosophical search would lead him to orthodox Christianity.